LaShaun Wright founder & executive director

 D'Andrea Fanning strategic planning & compliance director

 D’Andrea was born in Albuquerque, New Mexico and grew up in Atlanta, Georgia.
-She has earned a Bachelor of Arts in Psychology at Georgia State University, and will continue her education by pursuing a Master’s of Arts in Christian Ministry.
-She is passionate about spending time with her family and friends, traveling, singing, and working with young adult women seeking to live an intentional life.
+She has earned a Bachelor of Arts in Psychology at Georgia State University and is currently pursuing a Master of Divinity from Duke University.
+Having years of experience in business analysis and process improvement with large corporations, city government, and higher education, she is passionate about using her experience for the Kingdom in both individuals and church organizations.
+She enjoys spending time with loved ones, traveling, singing, writing, painting, and working with young adults seeking to live an intentional life.

 Yonna Daniel resource & program development director